 Since there is a fee for new account initiation, service will not be placed in the owner’s name when a tenant moves out without the owner’s specific authorization by submitting the Place in Landlord’s Name when Vacant form Fillable (PDF).

 A rental property within the City of Xenia is considered a business and you are required to file an Income Tax return with the City of Xenia Income Tax Division each year even if there are no taxes due.
 More information available on their website www.ritaohio.com.

-Landlords may contact Utility Billing to check the current unpaid utilities balance for their properties, however a tenant's service can only be disconnected when a bill becomes delinquent (30 days past due) and the tenant has received a disconnection notice at least 72 hours before service is disconnected.
-Landlords may also sign-up for online access to their accounts using the Property Owner Online Access Request Form Fillable (PDF).
+Landlords may contact Utility Billing to check the current unpaid utilities balance for their properties, however a tenant’s service can only be disconnected when a bill becomes delinquent (30 days past due) and the tenant has received a disconnection notice at least 72 hours before service is disconnected.
+Landlords may also sign-up for online access to their accounts when completing the Application for Service.

 Since the owner of the property is ultimately responsible for all unpaid utility services, the owner can request a 3 day notice of disconnection be sent to the tenant once a bill has become delinquent (30 days past due).
 These notices are hand delivered by service workers and placed on the front door of the residence or business.
 Owners must request this service on an individual account and individual bill basis.
 The City will attempt to deliver the requested 3 day disconnect notice the following business day, but this cannot be guaranteed.
 Service on a 3 day disconnect notice will not be disconnected on a Friday or the day before a City holiday since this would provide the tenant no method to pay and have service reconnected in a timely manner.